God’s Sovereign Wisdom and Grace towards Israel.

 Jews are without Excuse for their Unbelief: 10: 1-5.

 Paul has shown that man alone is responsible for his lost spiritual condition.
 Unbelievers cannot hide behind divine sovereignty and election as an excuse for their unbelief.
-In the tenth chapter, apostle talks about human responsibility.
-In the first three verses Paul expresses his feeling for his people.
+In the tenth chapter, apostle Paul talks about human responsibility.
+In the first three verses he expresses his feeling for his people.
 God has set aside Israel because they have rejected the gospel.
 They had opportunity to respond to Christ.
 They have zeal for the law of God but not according to knowledge.
 It was misguided zeal.
 They mistakenly thought that they can earn God's favor with their own obedience.
 Any attempt to get right with God other than by faith in Christ is an open rebellion against God.
 Christ is the end of the law for righteousness to everyone who believes (Rom 10:5).
 He has accomplished the whole purpose of the law by fulfilling it (Matt 5:17).
-It is possible to be religious and yet to be unsaved.
+It is possible to be religious and yet to be lost.
 Christ is the end of the law.
 The salvation is only because of the grace of God (10:6).

 Righteousness is by Faith alone: 10: 6-13.
 Jews attempted to earn righteousness by the deeds of the law.
 But by the deeds of the law no one will be justified in the sight of God ( Rom 3:20).
 Christ is the living proof of righteousness.
 The gospel is within the reach of everyone to believe.
 We cannot bring Christ down from heaven or raise Him from the dead.
 God did it all.
 The gospel is accessible to all.
 But Jews did not believe in Christ.
 Knowing the historical fact of Christ’s death and resurrection will not save anyone.
 First we have to believe in our hearts that God has raised Jesus from the dead.
 He is the living Savior.
 Also we should confess that Jesus is Lord (Rom 10:9).
 He is the exalted Christ.
 Confession is the evidence of genuine faith in the heart.
 We see a classic example of faith and confession in Luke 23:42.
 Paul validates the principle of faith by quoting from the Old Testament to convict the Jews (Rom 10:11).
 There is no distinction between Jews and gentiles when it comes to salvation.
 Paul quotes from Joel 2:32, "Whoever calls upon the name of the Lord will be saved" (Rom 10:13).
 God is gracious to bestows his blessings on those who call upon Him.
 This is the only hope for humanity, regardless of our ethnicity or religious status.
-We must reject our self-confidence and place our confidence in Christ who died for us.
+We must reject our self-confidence and place our confidence in Christ who died for us to be saved.

 Gospel should be preached for the Obedience of Faith: 10:14-16.